abhijeeetkumar/DeepLearning_customops/README.md

 # NLP_embedding
-pytorch library for DeepLearning network
+cutom ops library for DeepLearning network (pytorch like)